skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2024-11.md

 {{% subscribe %}}
 ---

-We started with our universe of _every single new podcast episode published_ (about 1.7 million in December 2024), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
-We were able to identify the underlying network for 99.89% of the universe.
+We started with our universe of _every single new podcast episode published_ (about 1.8 million in November 2024), and mapped the underlying host of the last entity in the request chain to a known CDN or network provider.
+We were able to identify the underlying network for 99.88% of the universe.

 ---